PDIS/transcript/2023-12-12-Conversation-with-Bloomberg.md

 What about for the next… for China’s next challenge?

 ### Audrey Tang:
 So, I think one of the newer attack vectors that we see now is… of course, generative AI is on everyone's mind.
-But even leaving aside the societal scale, extinction risk, whatever, let's just focus on the short term.
+But even leaving aside the societal scale, extinction risk, whatever -- let's just focus on the short term for now.

 Prior to generative AI, it was costly to spearfish, to scam someone in an individual-to-individual fashion.
 You have to note that target person's culture, language, habits, and so on, in order to mount social engineering attacks.
 But now, even if you don't speak Mandarin at all, you can mount very convincing spearfishing attacks thanks to language models, right?